 The Requirements diagram can be used to create a visual representation of the relationship between Goals and Objectives and other elements in the model, including Principles, Business Drivers, Constraints, Business Rules, Use Cases, User Stories, design Components and more.
 For architects who are accustomed to working with lists in a text based tool, the Requirements diagrams will provide a powerful and expressive visual representation, allowing the Goals and Objectives to be tied to elements of the business, information, application and technology architectures.

 The Unified Modeling Language does not itself contain elements to represent Goals and Objectives, but they can be included by using stereotypes, which is a mechanism for extending the core language.
 These stereotypes can be applied to a base element such as a Requirement and then the stereotype can be applied to create new Goals and Objectives.
 The stereotype will be visible in the Browser window and diagrams if these options have been set.
 These stereotyped elements can become available if other Technologies or profiles have been enabled.

 Learn More: Stereotyping

-The Traceability Window is a useful window that allows a modeler to visualize the connections between elements in the repository.
-This is useful to show how Goals and Objects relate to each other and how they are connected to other elements in the model and in turn how those elements are connected.
-Business Goals and Objectives can be related to a wide range of elements including Policies, Requirements, Business Process and more and all of these relationships would be visible through the Traceability window.
+The Traceability Window allows a modeler to visualize the connections between elements in the repository.
+This is very useful to show how Goals and Objects relate to each other, how they are connected to other elements in the model and, in turn, how those elements are connected.
+Business Goals and Objectives can be related to a wide range of elements, including Policies, Requirements, Business Process, and more; all of these relationships would be visible through the Traceability window.